-Almost 90% of Businesses Use AI, But Tech and Talent Challenges Remain
+Almost 90% Of Businesses Use AI, But Tech And Talent Challenges Remain

-(MENAFN- Matrix PR) Cloudera, the only true hybrid platform for data, analytics and AI, recently announced the findings from its survey, The State of Enterprise AI and Modern Data Architecture.
+Cloudera , the only true hybrid platform for data, analytics and AI, recently announced the findings from its survey, The State of Enterprise AI and Modern Data Architecture .
 The report – which is based on a survey of 600 IT leaders located in the U.S., EMEA, and APAC regions – explored the challenges and barriers that exist for enterprise AI adoption across global enterprises and current applications.
 It also explored plans for AI adoption, the state of data infrastructure, and the benefits of hybrid data management in relation to enterprise AI adoption.
 The survey revealed that although a high majority of enterprises are adopting AI in some capacity (88%), many are still lacking the necessary data infrastructure and employee skills to truly benefit from it.

 Moreover, specific sectors like fintech, transportation, and emotional AI in retail are witnessing notable AI advancements.
 61% of Middle Eastern executives expect productivity gains exceeding 10% from AI and GenAI in 2024, showcasing the region's shift from experimental to scaled AI initiatives.
 This momentum is further fuelled by the region's tech-driven economy, aiming to boost employment and living standards.